AmericanRedCross/GeoWebServices/queryingGeoServices.md

 - **searchterm** _(text)_: The placename to search for.
 Should not include commas.
 Does not search for addresses or fully qualified city/state/country strings.

-- **featureid** _(integer)_: If you have the featureID of a particular admin boundary, you can look up a feature using it.
+- **featureid** _(integer)_: If you have the featureID of a particular admin boundary, you can use it to look up a feature.
 If ‘searchterm’ is specified, then featureid is ignored.

 - **format** _(string)_: Options are html or GeoJSON.
 HTML will simply return a search form with results at the bottom.
 Used for manual querying or testing.

-- **returnGeometry** _(string)_: Should the service return the coordinates of the admin polygon or not?
-Options are yes or no.
+- **returnGeometry** _(string)_: Options are yes or no. Specifies whether the service should return the coordinates of the admin polygon.

 #### Sample JSONP Call (jQuery 2.0.3) ####